The

 The wind-bent grass of the endless steppes

-The fathers of his fathers knew,
+The fathers of their fathers knew,

 The horses with quick-silvery manes and flying feet